frozenfrank/cs340-assignments/README.md

 // .git/info/exclude
 # In my root directory, I only want specific files added.
 # The rest will be pushed on separate branches from their own folders.
-# Ignore all files, only the ones I manually add
+# Ignore all files, upload only the ones I manually add.
 *
 ```